Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

 Hubble Protocol has proudly partnered with Lido Finance as both projects strive to offer liquidity solutions for the Solana DeFi ecosystem.
-In this article, we’ll explain the importance of Lido’s work in DeFi for increasing liquidity and validating network transactions.
+This article explains the significance of Lido’s work in DeFi for increasing liquidity and validating network transactions.

 Since entering the Solana ecosystem, Lido has staked over $100 million in SOL for stSOL at its current market value.
-This means that millions of SOL tokens have been made available for participation in DeFi while still helping to secure the network.
+This means that millions of SOL tokens have been made available for participation in DeFi while still helping to secure the network through staking.

 Background: Replacing Proof of Work Consensus

 Proof of Work (PoW) blockchains, like Bitcoin and Ethereum, have consensus mechanisms that secure the chain through energy-intensive mining practices.
 Miners who participate in PoW consensus receive valuable tokens for honestly validating new blocks of transactions and helping maintain the blockchain.

 This creates an economic incentive to act honestly.
 Miners need to spend a significant amount of money on electricity, and if they don’t receive mining rewards, then they are operating in the red.
 If miners honestly validate transactions, then the rewards can more than pay an electric bill and are quite lucrative in the end.

 While PoW has been proven to work well, it poses some major problems for blockchain use cases and the planet.
 PoW can be slow, miners can abuse their position users by front-running transactions in a practice known as miner extractable value (MEV), and the energy-intensive practice raises questions about contributing to global warming.

 The Liquidity Conundrum in Securing Proof of Stake Networks